Podiatry Billing Services in Ohio

 Frequently Asked Questions

-All major OH payers: Medical Mutual of Ohio / Anthem, UHC, Aetna, Cigna, Humana, Ohio Medicaid (including CareSource, Buckeye Health Plan, Molina), and Medicare through CGS Administrators.
+All major OH payers: Medical Mutual of Ohio (statewide) and Anthem BCBS, UHC, Aetna, Cigna, Humana, SummaCare, Paramount Health Care, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) (including CareSource, Buckeye Health Plan, Molina Healthcare of Ohio), and Medicare through CGS Administrators (Jurisdiction 15).
 If a payer accepts podiatry patients in Ohio, we submit and follow-up on claims with them.

 The most frequent podiatry denials we see from OH payers include medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented, medicare requires an annual lops (loss of protective sensation) certification and a prescribing physician's statement for diabetic foot care coverage, custom orthotics require specific l-codes (l3000-l3649) with documentation of medical necessity, casting/scanning records, and proof of custom fabrication.
 Our team catches these before submission by applying both podiatry coding expertise and OH payer-specific rules to every claim.

-Ohio Medicaid routes podiatry patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, AmeriHealth Caritas, Anthem, UHC.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes podiatry patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, AmeriHealth Caritas Ohio, Anthem Blue Cross Blue Shield, UnitedHealthcare Community Plan, Humana Healthy Horizons in Ohio.
 Each MCO has its own podiatry authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your podiatry practice gets paid correctly.

 Most OH podiatry practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your podiatry workflows, and start submitting claims to Medical Mutual of Ohio / Anthem, Ohio Medicaid, Medicare, and all your OH payers with no downtime.
+We connect to your EHR, learn your podiatry workflows, and start submitting claims to Medical Mutual of Ohio (statewide) and Anthem BCBS, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles), Medicare, and all your OH payers with no downtime.

 Fix Your Ohio Podiatry Billing